adaltas/node-nikita/docs/content/usages/conditions.md

 # Conditions

-Conditions are executed before the [actions' handler](/current/action/handler) to control and guarantee its execution.
+Conditions are executed before the [action handlers](/current/action/handler) to control and guarantee its execution.

 Conditions `if` and `unless` determine the execution of the handler by their values or the result of its resolving in case of function.
 Other conditions exist and are prefixed with `if_` or `unless_` for their negation.
 Multiple conditions can be combined, in which case, all of them must pass.